IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Proposed Approach

 The algorithm then searches for nearby nodes $N_{near}$ within a radius $R$ of $x_{feas}$ that are not in the closed set $V_{closed}$ (Line 14).
-For each neighbor $n_{near}$ in $N_{near}$, if $n_{near}$ is distinct from $x_{feas}$ and $n_{nearest}$, the algorithm attempts to steer from $n_{near}$ to $x_{feas}$ (Lines 15-17).
-If the new pose $x_{new}$ is distinct from $n_{near}$, the pose and edge evaluated to be added to the graph $G$ using the \textsc{AddPoseToGraph} function (Lines 18-19).
-This neighborhood expansion structure is different than \cite{moon2022tigris} in that it now allows for neighboring nodes to extend toward $x_{feas}$ even if it did not add an edge connecting to $n_{nearest}$ due to a collision or budget constraint.
+For each neighbor $n_{near}$ in $N_{near}$, if $n_{near}$ is distinct from $x_{feas}$ and $n_{nearest}$, the algorithm attempts to steer from $n_{near}$ to $x_{feas}$ (Lines 15--17).
+If the new pose $x_{new}$ is distinct from $n_{near}$, the pose and edge are evaluated to be added to the graph $G$ using the \textsc{AddPoseToGraph} function (Lines 18--19).
+This neighborhood expansion structure is different from \cite{moon2022tigris} in that new expansions now allows for neighboring nodes to extend toward $x_{feas}$ even if it did not add an edge connecting to $n_{nearest}$ due to a collision or budget constraint.

 After the computation time is exhausted, the algorithm extracts the best path $T$ from the graph $G$ using the \textsc{BestPath} function (Line 24).
 This function simply returns the path with the highest information reward in the graph.